 - 1 What is the potential benefit?

-- 3 Who is NOT a suitable candidate for an autologous biocellular treatment?
+- 3 Who is NOT a suitable candidate for a regenerative medicine treatment with a biologic agent?

 - 5 What are the risks?

-- 7 At which locations is the treatment performed?
+- 7 At which HOGUE CLINICS location is the treatment performed?

-- 8 What if I am a suitable candidate for treatment?
+- 8 What if I am a suitable candidate for a regenerative medicine treatment?

-- 9 Where do the regenerative cell populations come from?
+- 9 Where do the biologic agents used in the regenerative medicine treatments at HOGUE CLINICS come from?

-- 11 Does treatment consist of one or multiple injections?
+- 13 Does regenerative medicine treatment consist of one or multiple injections?

 What is the potential benefit?

-In general, autologous (patient-derived) biocellular treatments can be appropriate for patients suffering from a degenerative skin, soft tissue, or musculoskeletal condition.
-This includes mild to moderate osteoarthritis affecting body areas such as the knee, shoulder, hip, ankle, foot, hand, or digits.
-Biocellular treatments can also be appropriate for patients with skin and soft tissue conditions such as aging skin, wounds, scars, scalp hair loss or miniaturization or balding, men’s sexual health issues, chronic tendinitis, partially torn tendons, and damaged musculoskeletal tissues, including damage or degeneration of the rotator cuff, labrum, meniscus, or avascular necrosis of bone.
+In general, regenerative medicine treatments with biologic agents can be appropriate for anyone experiencing painful degenerative conditions or the effects of degeneration associated with aging and loss of vitality.
+This potentially includes the entire aging adult population, but for degenerative painful conditions, it includes those with mild to moderate osteoarthritis affecting body areas such as the knee, shoulder, elbows, ankle/foot, wrist/hand, fingers.
+Regenerative medicine treatments with biologic agents can also be appropriate for individuals with skin and soft tissue conditions such as wounds, scars, scalp hair loss, men’s sexual health issues, chronic tendinitis, partially torn tendons, damaged musculoskeletal tissues, including degeneration of the rotator cuff, labrum, meniscus, or avascular necrosis of bone.

-Who is NOT a suitable candidate for an autologous biocellular treatment?
+Who is NOT a suitable candidate for a regenerative medicine treatment with a biologic agent?

-Conditions excluding a patient from being a suitable candidate for an autologous biocellular treatment at MRM include:
+Conditions potentially excluding a patient from being a suitable candidate for a regenerative medicine treatment at HOGUE CLINICS with a biologic agent include:

-- a patient with active cancer not in remission for at least 5 years; or prior lymphoma, leukemia
+- an individual with active cancer not in remission for at least 5 years; or prior lymphoma or leukemia

 - a patient with a current or active infection

-- a patient needing to take blood thinners (such as Coumadin or Warfarin)
+- a patient needing to take blood thinners (Warfarin or Coumadin)